youssefshaaban/MarvelApp/README.md

 - **ui**: View classes along with their corresponding ViewModel.
 - **utils**: Utility classes.

-### Resources to learn MVVM Architecture and other components used in this project:
+### Resources to learn MVI Architecture and other components used in this project:

 - MVI
     - We will cover the following in this tutorial: